 Mr. Rodgers wrote that forced organ harvesting in China had been difficult to prove because the only living witnesses are the perpetrators: the doctors, the police and the prison officers involved.
 Any evidence left in a surgery room is quickly cleaned away after an operation.
 It has been called an “almost a perfect crime” because no victims have survived to testify.

-The forced organ harvesting is not only from death-row criminals but also prisoners of conscience, particularly Falun Gong practitioners.
+He pointed out that the forced organ harvesting is not only from death-row criminals but also prisoners of conscience, particularly Falun Gong practitioners.

 Mr. Rodgers referred to a report published three years ago by Canadian former secretary of state for Asia-Pacific David Kilgour, human rights attorney David Matas and journalist Gutmann titled, “Bloody Harvest/The Slaughter: An Update.”
 Building on their previous investigations, the researchers analyzed public records from 712 hospitals in China that had been carrying out liver and kidney transplants.